-Additional comments pointed out that Ibogaine possessed a unique ability to block physiological symptoms encountered during opioid withdrawal, and that it could be a significant tool to be used with psychotherapy in preventing further opioid use.
-MAPS also declared that the country where Ibogaine originated from, which is Gabon in central Africa, has already declared the parent shrub of Ibogaine to be a national treasure, and is used extensively as plant medicine and spiritual enhancement.
+Additional comments pointed out that ibogaine possessed a unique ability to block physiological symptoms encountered during opioid withdrawal, and that it could be a significant tool to be used with psychotherapy in preventing further opioid use.
+MAPS also declared that the country where ibogaine originated from, which is Gabon in central Africa, has already declared the parent shrub of ibogaine to be a national treasure, and there it is used extensively as plant medicine and spiritual enhancement.

 Why Use Ibogaine

-There are several reasons why Ibogaine could prove to be the ideal treatment for drug dependence, but the way that this substance interacts with the brain could be the most compelling reason of all.
-There are two main ways in which Ibogaine affects the brain, the first of which is that it helps to regulate levels of serotonin and dopamine, both of which are associated with the sense of pleasure.
+There are several reasons ibogaine could prove to be the ideal treatment for drug dependence, but the way this substance interacts with the brain could be the most compelling reason of all.
+There are two main ways in which ibogaine affects the brain, the first of which is that it regulates levels of serotonin and dopamine, both of which are associated with the sense of pleasure.

-The other significant impact that Ibogaine has on the brain is to help restore areas where damage has occurred as a result of long-term drug abuse.
-When a patient goes through a period of repeated drug abuse, it commonly happens that specific receptors and circuitry in the brain become damaged, and this is partly responsible for the severely uncomfortable withdrawal symptoms someone goes through during recovery.
+The other significant impact ibogaine has on the brain is to restore areas where damage has occurred as a result of long-term drug abuse.
+When a patient goes through a period of repeated drug abuse, it’s common for specific receptors and circuitry in the brain to become damaged, and this is partly responsible for the severely uncomfortable withdrawal symptoms someone goes through during recovery.